What is a Medicaid Waiver?

 This waiver is available statewide in all Iowa counties.
 Waivers are not considered entitlement programs.
-This means that it is possible to be fully qualified and still be wait listed for services.
-This waiver has been improved to service a maximum of approximately 10,459 in 2020 and no more than 7,850 concurrently.
-That said, as of last check, there was no waiting list.
+This means that it is possible to be fully qualified and still be wait-listed for services.
+This waiver has been approved for approximately 10,448 participants in 2022.
+That said, as of last check, there was no wait list.

 To apply, one should contact his/her Iowa Department of Human Services county office.
 A detailed, although slightly dated description of benefits is available here.
 Persons can also call 800-338-8366 to reach Iowa Medicaid Member Services for assistance.